SolidWallOfCode/libswoc/doc/code/ip_networking.en.rst

 there is no indication of failure other than the instance initializing to the zero or "any" address.
 This can be reasonable in situations where those addresses are not valid either.
 However in general the :libswoc:`swoc::IPAddr::load` method should be used, which both initializes the instance and provides an indication of whether the input was valid.
+This is also the expected to check a string for being a valid address.

 Conversions to and from :code:`sockaddr` are provided.
 This is handier with :code:`IPAddr` as it will conform to the family of the address in the :code:`sockaddr`.
+It ususally best to use :code:`IPEndpoint` instead of a raw :code:`sockaddr`.

+A variety of string formats are supported, primarily for legacy and convenience.
+The family specific types will only parse addresses of that family.
+To parse a string as either family use the generic type :code:`IPAddr`.
+An IPv4 address can be specified as a single numeric value, which is used primarily to parse "0" as an address (e.g. in the case of specifying a network as "0/0").
+IPv4 octets can be specified in decminal (default), octal (leading 0), or hexadecimal (leading "0x").

 IPSrv
 =====